czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 title = "15 principles to writing good headlines"

 +++
-Writing content is a good way for businesses to show off their expertise and products.
-And for you to create a good side or full-time income.
+Writing content is a good way for businesses to show off their expertise and products and for you to create a good side or full-time income.

 However no matter how valuable and interesting your content is.
 Without good headlines, readers won’t click through and read your content.
 This is why it is important to spend enough time writing your headlines.

-Some people prefer to write the headlines first and get it out of the way and others like to write the headline last.
+Some people prefer to write their headlines first, others last.
+Do whatever works for you.

-The choice is yours and you should do whatever works for you.
-In this article, I will share with you some principles for headline writing that I have learnt in my course.
+In this article, I will share some principles for headline writing, I have learnt in my copywriting course.
 As well as techniques I have found through research.

 So let’s dive in.

 ## **Tell readers what the copy is about.**

-As an avid reader, I love to consume blog posts and online articles so I have come across my fair share of clickbait headlines.
+As an avid reader, I have come across my fair share of clickbait headlines.
 Yes, I get it.

-Writing clickbait headlines does work and you will probably get the clicks you need.
-But what happens when your audience clicks on a headline and they find out your content has nothing to do with the headline?
+Writing clickbait headlines does work and you will probably get the clicks to your content.

+But what happens when your audience clicks on a headline to find out your content has nothing to do with it?

-I am sure you have been in the same boat at some point.
+I am sure you have been in the same boat.
 What did you do?
 Let me guess.
 You got frustrated and left the page.

 So long story short it is better to create a headline that may not be exciting.
-But gets to the point and leads your readers to what is promised in your content.
+But gets to the point and leads your readers to what is promised on your page.

 Than to write a headline that is clickbaity, serves no purpose and offers nothing in relation to the content.
 Readers don't like to be tricked into reading something.

 ## **Leave them feeling curious**

 Nobody likes to be left out.
-I remember being at school, overhearing my friends gossip about who is now going out with you.
+I remember being at school, overhearing my friends gossip about who is now going out with who.

 Immediately, I wanted in on the conversation.
 Your readers are the same.
-Give them part of the news in a headline and leave it up to them to find the rest in the content.
+Give them part of the news in the headline and leave it up to them to find the rest.

 ## **Be conversational**